Antioch: Roman rule before Constantine

-Zarmanochegas (Zarmarus) a monk of the Sramana tradition of India, according to Strabo and Dio Cassius, met Nicholas of Damascus in Antioch around 13 AD as part of a Mission to Augustus.
+Zarmanochegas (Zarmarus) a monk of the Sramana tradition of India, according to Strabo and Dio Cassius, met Nicholas of Damascus in Antioch around 13 AD as part of a mission to Augustus.
 At Antioch Germanicus died in 19 AD, and his body was burnt in the forum.

-An earthquake that shook Antioch in AD 37 caused the emperor Caligula to send two senators to report on the condition of the city.
+An earthquake that shook Antioch in 37 caused Caligula to send two senators to report on the condition of the city.
 Another quake followed in the next reign.

-Titus set up the Cherubim, captured from the Jewish temple, over one of the gates.
+Titus visited Antioch in the spring of 71, where he encountered a crowd demanding the expulsion of Jews from the city.
+He refused, explaining that their country had been destroyed, and no other place would accept them.
+The crowd then sought to revoke the Jews' political privileges by asking Titus to remove the bronze tablets inscribed with their rights, but Titus declined once more.

-In 115 AD, during Trajan's travel there during his war against Parthia, the whole site was convulsed by a huge earthquake.
-The landscape altered, and the emperor himself was forced to take shelter in the circus for several days.
-He and his successor restored the city, but the population was reduced to less than 400,000 inhabitants and many sections of the city were abandoned.
+In 115, during Trajan's travel there during his war against Parthia, the whole site was convulsed by a huge earthquake.
+The landscape altered, and Trajan was forced to take shelter in the circus for several days.
+He and his successor restored the city, but the population was reduced to less than 400,000 inhabitants, and many sections of the city were abandoned.

-Commodus (r.
-177–192 AD) had Olympic games celebrated at Antioch.

-In 256 AD, the town was suddenly raided by the Persians under Shapur I, and many of the people were slain in the theatre.
-It was recaptured by the Roman emperor Valerian the following year.
+Commodus had Olympic games celebrated at Antioch.
+In 256 the city was suddenly raided by the Persians under Shapur I, and many of the people were slain in the theatre.
+The city was burned, and some 100,000 inhabitants were killed while the rest were deported to Shapur's newly built city of Gundeshapur.
+It was recaptured by Valerian the following year.